databrary/design/wireframe-presentation.md

 ### Access management

-NEW : Study view: Access management
+CREATED : Study view: Access management

 - expandable tree with columns: "Name" (text/textbox), "Permissions" (dropdown), "Individual only" (checkbox)
 - "All Databrary Users", "View Only", unchecked, with brace on right covering all entries